 Treat your job search as you would a job, making time each day and working methodically.
 Don’t fall into the trap of endlessly trawling online jobs boards looking for the right job and firing off scattergun CVs.
 If you’re looking for flexible work, target specialist agencies and job boards.
 Do look at the growing number of opportunities aimed at returning professionals (collated on our website) and think creatively about how you can reduce your risk to an employer.
 Prioritise building and using your networks, as this remains the most likely avenue for finding a role …

 Networking isn’t about approaching people and asking for a job.
 Networking is about making contact with people and is a part of life – you do it at the school gates and in your local communities all the time.
 Take time to prepare a convincing and credible professional introduction first (see here for how to do so) and then read our tips for enjoyable networking.
 Meeting an ex-colleague for coffee or asking a friend of a friend for a quick chat is a good start.
 For other ways to build you back-to-work networks see here.
 If you haven’t heard of informational interviews, find out how valuable they can be in this post.

 6. Hone Your CV

 It’s likely that your CV needs updating, in terms of format and content.
 The point of a CV is to show others what you are capable of.
 So highlight the headlines of your life, focusing on what you achieved in your roles not on your responsibilities.
-For a more detailed guide to post career break CV’s see here.

 7. Optimise Your LinkedIn